-Now if you come back to Stephen W. Hawking’s thought that you cannot really say whether the material world is a real world or an imaginary one, you can hardly refuse the idea that we are dealing here with illusions.
+Now if we come back to Stephen W. Hawking’s thought that we cannot really say whether the material world is a real world or an imaginary one, we can hardly refuse the idea that we are dealing here with illusions.
 Illusions must be ascertainable, but they must not show themselves in such a way that we can say that they can really be ascertained in their entirety.
 In other words: Illusions can be present energetically, but must not have a current, and certainly not constant, and precisely definable substance.
-Illusions can also pretend to be real without actually being.
+Illusions can also appear as if they were real without actually being.
 They have to give the impression of being real without actually being.
 Otherwise we would not need such a term.
 The partial blurriness of the building blocks is therefore a strong indication of an illusion.
-Or are our building blocks not ideally fulfilling the function of illusions?
+Or are our building blocks of matter not ideally fulfilling the function of illusions?

 Second.
 Matter obviously fakes a reality that it does not have.
 There is a lot of non-material space between the atoms and the subatomic particles.
-Depending on how long we are dealing with the determination or perception, the matter appears differently.
+Depending on how long we are dealing with the determination or perception, matter appears differently.
 For example, X-ray crystallography gives the impression that the atoms are always in the same place and are rigid.
 With such measurement methods, we are dealing with periods of time that are carried out over thousands and thousands of atomic vibrations.
-However, atomic physics tells us that the atoms are vibrating.
-Quantum physics, in turn, tells us that the subatomic particles have a different probability of being there.
-These particles can be anywhere in the universe.
+What we measure, is the midpoint of the vibration.
+Quantum physics, in turn, tells us that the individual particles of an atom have a different probability of being her or there.
+These particles can be anywhere in the universe at a given time.
 But mostly they can be found in the atoms to which they belong.
 Mind you, this only applies to time spans that span countless Planck times.
 The so-called Planck time is about 10 ^ -43 seconds short.

 If we made the observation / determination period shorter than the Planck time, we would no longer be able to make a statement about the nature of the atomic and subatomic particles.
 We cannot say where they are with which energy because we could no longer determine them.
 Matter would be dissolved within the Planck period.